Introduction

 FastAPI: Real-Time Backbone

-For the API layer, FastAPI was a no-brainer.
-This async beast serves up WebSocket streaming and endpoints with ruthless efficiency—think low-latency replies that keep HAL feeling snappy.
-It’s handling the chatter between the UI and the core, and it’s lean enough to scale for multi-user support.
+For the API layer, FastAPI was an easy call.
+It serves up WebSocket streaming and endpoints with low latency, keeping HAL snappy.
+It handles the chatter between the UI and the core, and it is lean enough to scale for multi-user support down the road.

 vLLM: The Language Engine